jimmygizmo/bedrock-gis/README.md

     cd bedrock

 ### Increase some directory permissions for database storage

-(Needed for Windows WSL for sure and ossibly others.)
-This command will give full permissions to the /dbvolume/ directory where the large DB file structure will be written.
+(Needed for Windows WSL for sure and possibly others.)
+This command will give full permissions to the /dbvolume/ directory where the large DB file structure will be written by the PostgreSQL DB.
 You might have reasons later to do something similar again and you might in some cases need to use sudo.
+This is needed because the docker process behind Postgres is running at an elevated level.
+WSL handles this worse than macOS or Linux.
+Note that it is useful to completely wipe out all persisted DB data to cause the DB to be re-created fresh, sometimes frequently, and this is when you will most likely need those permissions.
+(I'll cover DB wiping during dev later.)

     sudo chomd -R 777 dbvolume

 ---------------------------------------------------------------------------

 ## Start The Bedrock Stack

 On the first startup, Magma (the FastAPI Microservices Python app) will create all the database objects including the logical database itself, if necessary.
 The stack should work immediately.
 If not, simply restart it.